 Who do I work with?

-People come to therapy for myriad reasons – often they feel lost, ‘stuck’, anxious, depressed, or wish to understand themselves, improve their relationships, their self-perception or cope better in day-to-day life.
+People come to therapy for myriad reasons – often they feel lost, stuck, anxious, depressed, or wish to understand themselves, improve their relationships, their self-perception or cope better in day-to-day life.
+Giving voice to your experiences can be a healing and life-affirming experience.
 Some of the issues that my clients face include:

 - relationship, attachment and interpersonal issues